Abi Thirumanickam

 Faculty of Health and Medical Sciences

-Abi is a certified practising speech pathologist and a lecturer of Speech Pathology in the School of Allied Health Science & Practice at the University of Adelaide.
-She is also the school-appointed Academic Portfolio Lead for Internationalisation.
-She has clinical experience working across public, private, community, and education sectors, focussing on enhancing participation for people with communication access needs and creating more accessible communities.
-She is the Treasurer for the South Australian branch of Speech Pathology Australia and holds several advisory board positions.
-She was involved in the development of the Working with Autistic People- Practice Guide for the national association.
-Her research on gaming interventions: The Minecraft™ Project have garnered global interest, including radio interview, panel discussions, book-chapter authorships and multiple workshop and seminar presentations.
+Abi is a certified practising speech pathologist, and a lecturer of Speech Pathology within the School of Allied Health Science & Practice at the University of Adelaide.
+She serves as the Academic Portfolio Lead of Internationalisation for the School, and a member of the School Internationalisation Leads Network for the Faculty of Health and Medical Sciences.
+With extensive clinical experience spanning public, private, community, and educational sectors, Abi focuses on facilitating participation for individuals with communication access needs and advancing the creation of inclusive communities.
+In addition to her academic and clinical roles, Abi serves as Treasurer for the South Australian branch of Speech Pathology Australia (SPA) and holds various advisory board positions.
+She played a key role in developing the Working with Autistic People- Practice Guide and is currently invited to contribute to the Augmentative and Alternative Communication clinical practice guide.
+Abi's research on gaming interventions, notably the co-designed Minecraft™ Project, has attracted global attention, leading to radio interviews, panel discussions, authoring book chapters, and delivering numerous invited workshops and seminar presentations.
+She was awarded the Channel 7 Children's Research Foundation grant to extend this research in 2024.

 Abi's research interest and expertise are situated in interdisciplinary, community-focused, inclusive research practices.
 She leads and conducts research co-designed with industry partners and people with lived experiences to ensure that the research outcomes are meaningful in real-world contexts.
 Her research explores capacity building through accessible, cost-effective means to enhance inclusion and active participation for people with communication difficulties and differences, including those with complex communication needs and people who use augmentative and alternative communication.